-It is a house built for a Buddhist in a deeply Presbyterian part of Skye.
-The religions share a sense of dignity, quiet and respect.
-The intention was to create a calm, contemplative space for our client to escape the city and spend time with his friends.
+This is a house built for a Buddhist in a deeply Presbyterian part of Skye.
+The religions share a sense of dignity and respect.
+The intention was to create a calm, contemplative space for our client.

-A natural bowl in the landscape was turned in to a lochan by damming the out-flowing burns – this became the focal point of the views and was intended to increase the sense of tranquillity.
+A natural bowl in the landscape was turned in to a lochan by damming the out-flowing burns.
+This has became the focal point of the views and attracts abundant widlife, increasing the sense of tranquillity.